 Basic Prerequisites and Eligibility

-Only matriculated ACE students who have completed all of the Basic ACE Seminars may apply for life achievement credits.
-You should apply as soon as you are eligible—when you are nearing completion or have just completed the Basic ACE Seminars.
+Only matriculated ACE students who have completed eight of the fourteen general education courses may apply for life achievement credits.
+You should apply as soon as you are eligible—when you are nearing completion or have just completed your eighth general education course.
 You must apply before earning your 80th credit.
-Exceptions to the 80-credit limit are occasionally made when transfer students inadvertently exceed the limit due to a large number of transferred credits added to the Basic ACE Seminars.
+Exceptions to the 80-credit limit are occasionally made when transfer students inadvertently exceed the limit due to a large number of transferred credits added to the general education requirements.